Legend of the Five Rings: The Card Game

-Legend of the Five Rings: The Card Game is a Living Card Game (LCG) produced by Fantasy Flight Games (FFG).
-It is a two-player game set in the world of Rokugan.
+Legend of the Five Rings: The Card Game is a Living Card Game (LCG) produced by Fantasy Flight Games (FFG) from 2017 to 2021.
+It is a two-player game set on the world of Rokugan in the Legend of the Five Rings franchise.
 During the game, players take on the leadership of one of the Great Clans which define Rokugani society, and they are cast into conflict against another clan.
 The conflicts will decide the future of Rokugan.

-The game is an iteration of the Legend of the Five Rings collectible card game, produced by Alderac Entertainment Group in 1995.
-On 17th February 2021, FFG announced the completion of the game, Under Fu Leng’s Shadow being the last pack, released in June 2021.
+The game is a successor to the Legend of the Five Rings collectible card game produced by Alderac Entertainment Group from 1995 to 2015.
+On 17 February 2021, FFG announced the completion of the game, Under Fu Leng’s Shadow being the last pack, released in June 2021.

-Released Card Sets
+Released card sets

 Core Set

-The Core set was shown to the public during Gen Con Indy in August 2017, and was released October 5, 2017.
+The Core Set was shown to the public during Gen Con Indy in August 2017, and was released October 5, 2017.
 In order to obtain a full playset for deck building, three copies of the Core Set must be purchased.